 Director | Choreographer

-Galia received her BA in Directing from Pace University and is currently a part of the 2020 – 2021 Roundabout Directors Group Cohort.
+Galia received her BA in Directing from Pace University and is currently a part of the 2020 – 2022 Roundabout Directors Group Cohort.
 This coming year she will be an Adjunct Faculty member at Circle in the Square Theatre School and a Guest Director at Pace University and Long Island University Post.
 She has worked with The Civilians as a part of the 2020 – 2021 R&D Group and was a part of the 2020 – 2022 Roundabout Directors Group Cohort.
 Galia has also collaborated with The Drama League, Samuel French, Atlantic Theater Company, The Broadway League, Theatre for a New Audience, The Sol Project, The Tank, LaGuardia Performing Arts Center, and TADA Theatre.

 As the Associate Director and Ensemble Member of The Voting Project, Galia just completed a National Zoom Tour of CARLA'S QUINCE, a theatrical immersive zoom experience aimed at mobilizing young Latinx voters to the polls.
 CARLA'S QUINCE has recently been nominated for The 2021 Drama League Award for Outstanding Interactive or Socially-Distanced Theater.